AswinGopal/Raspberry-Pi-Zero-v1.3-Headless-WiFi-setup-Using-Linux/README.md

 Once confirmed that everything is working fine, goto gnome-network-manager gui and change the [USB ethernet's](https://raw.githubusercontent.com/AswinGopal/Raspberry-Pi-Zero-v1.3-Headless-WiFI-setup-Using-Linux/main/images/network_settings.png)
 [IPv4 setting](https://raw.githubusercontent.com/AswinGopal/Raspberry-Pi-Zero-v1.3-Headless-WiFI-setup-Using-Linux/main/images/ipv4_setting.png) to ```shared to other computers```.

-Disconnect and the reconnect the USB ethernet in the gui. ( Might be needed to dis/connect the PCI ethenet, which is your PC's internet connection,  also ).
+Disconnect and then reconnect the USB ethernet in the gui.
+If that doesn't allow you to ssh into the Pi, you might also need to dis/reconnect the PCI ethernet option.

-Now you should be able to SSH into the internet ready Pi.
+Now you should be able to SSH into the Internet ready Pi.
 &nbsp;
 ### 3.2 SSH into Raspberry Pi